plutopulp/rheo/docs/ARCHITECTURE.md

 - Does the actual HTTP download
 - Chunks data for progress reporting
 - Emits events for lifecycle stages
-- Handles errors (but doesn't retry yet)
+- Handles errors with optional retry logic
+- Uses injected `RetryHandler` for automatic retries

 **PriorityDownloadQueue**: